-The project aims to increase the availability of quality blended learning offers (face to face and online) in Romania, the Netherlands and Italy by developing new skills for teachers and trainers working in the social field.
+The project aims to increase the availability of quality blended learning offers (face to face and online) in Romania, Bulgaria and Italy by developing new skills for teachers and trainers working in the social field.
 His idea was given by the need to adapt to the current context.

 Training programs and work tools (course design development, learning methods, digital tools) based on practical skills developed based on the needs of organizations and professionals in the field will be tested.
-Project partners - Organizatia Umanitara CONCORDIA (OUC) in Romania as main applicant, Centro per la Cooperazione Internazionale (CCI) in Italy and Human Rights Campus (HRC) in the Neatherlands - have extensive experience in training, both online and blended.
+Project partners - Organizatia Umanitara CONCORDIA (OUC) in Romania as main applicant, Centro per la Cooperazione Internazionale (CCI) in Italy and Concordia Bulgaria in Bulgaria - have extensive experience in training, both online and blended.
 New component will be the development of a structured program for trainers that allows to manage the learning of the target group in mixed mode.